slerpxcq/STM32-LCD-Driver/README.md

 For parallel interface LCD module, using FMC/FSMC + DMA2D

 This driver is used for driving a LCD module with parallel interface like 8080 or 6800.
-Please initiallize FMC/FSMC and DMA2D manually before using this driver, and modify the header file pin and handler difines with your own configurations.
+Please initiallize FMC/FSMC and DMA2D, and modify the pin and handler difines in the header file with your own configurations.